dbarj/database/adb-migration/11-dbms-datapump-dbms-metadata/dbms-datapump-dbms-metadata.md

     ```
     </details>

 13. If you need inspiration on how to use `DBMS_DATAPUMP`.
 You can enable SQL trace on a database and start the job via `expdp` or `impdp`.
 Find the matching trace file (not dm or dw trace files, but the session trace file).
 You will be able to see the `DBMS_DATAPUMP` calls made by `expdp` or `impdp`.
-This is what you did in lab 9, *Monitoring, Troubleshooting and Tracing*.
+This is what you did in lab 9, *Database Actions, Monitoring and Troubleshooting*.

 **Congratulations!** This is the end of the lab.